BA (Honours) Interior Design

 What you study

-This is a creative and challenging course that introduces you to all aspects of interior design.
-You develop a range of practical and intellectual skills that will allow you to take risks and develop an inventive problem-solving approach to your work.
+This creative course introduces you to all aspects of interior design.
+You develop a range of practical and intellectual skills that will allow you to take risks and develop an inventive and creative problem-solving approach to your work.

-You work in groups and individually in our studios and take part in small group tutorials, developing your creative and technical skills.
+Working in our studios you take part in small group tutorials, developing your creative and technical skills.
 Your lectures and seminars focus on contemporary issues affecting design today, helping you understand your work in a wider historical and social context.

-Key areas include • environment and sustainability • international culture and context • renewal and regeneration • new technologies and communication • history of design • contextual studies • computer-aided design (CAD) • model making • design skills • creative design projects • drawing and visual communication • building techniques • materials technology • digital image manipulation • interactive interiors.
+Key areas include • environment and sustainability • international culture and context • new technologies and communication • trend, marketing and market awareness • contemporary and historical design • contextual studies • computer-aided design (CAD) • model making • design skills • creative design projects • drawing and visual communication • building/construction and material technologies • digital image manipulation • interactive interiors.

-The course gives you many opportunities to gain exposure, experience and skills on practical projects, field trips and exhibitions.
+The course gives you many opportunities to gain exposure, experience and skills on creative design projects, field trips and exhibitions.

 You build your understanding of the design industry by working with clients and industry professionals on live projects.
-Previous students have designed and created a show apartment at Park Hill for Urban Splash, an innovation room at Manchester Airport and new spaces at Sheffield Children's Hospital.
+Previous students have designed and created a show apartment at Park Hill for Urban Splash, an innovation room at Manchester Airport, play spaces at Sheffield Children's Hospital and a new co-working space for an enterprise business in Sheffield.

 You also have the opportunity to gain exposure by entering national and international design competitions such as the RSA Student Design Awards.

-In your second year you work with careers professionals to produce a CV and portfolio of work which is then passed to local architecture companies.
+In your second year you work with careers professionals to produce a CV and portfolio of work which is then passed to design and architectural practices.
 Several students have been offered work placements as part of this process.

-You take field trips to international cultural centres to gain an insight into the international role and position of the design professions.
-In your first year, you explore listed buildings and look at how spaces are remodelled on site visits to Manchester and London, which are covered by your tuition fees.
-You also place architecture in an international context by visiting places of cultural interest such as Milan, Barcelona and the Venice Architecture Biennale.
+You take field trips to international cultural centres to gain an insight into the wider role of design and see work from leading architects and designers.
+In your first year, you explore listed buildings and look at how interior building space is remodelled while on site visits to Manchester and London, which are covered by your tuition fees.
+You also visit places such as Milan, Barcelona and the Venice Architecture Biennale.

-In your third year you can choose to do a placement year, providing you with the opportunity to add to your CV.
+In your third year you can choose to do a placement year, providing you with the opportunity to add to your CV and gain experience of working in design studios and architectural practices.
 Placements give you the opportunity to apply your learning, develop new and existing skills and increase your knowledge and experience.
-Our students have secured placements with companies such as YourStudio, London; Mynt Design, Leicestershire; Hassell Design Studio, Melbourne, Australia; Tim Flynn Architects, London
+Our students have secured placements with companies such as YourStudio, Mynt Design and Tim Flynn Architects.

-As a student, you benefit from state-of-the-art workshops, our Digital Design Centre with six computer suites, in-house professional print services, and the Sheffield Institute of Arts gallery for displaying student work and touring exhibitions.
+As a student, you benefit from state-of-the-art workshops, our digital design facilities, in-house professional print services, you have 24 hour access to our library and the Sheffield Institute of Arts gallery displays student work, along with touring exhibitions.

 Free Range exhibition